 - Avoid raw meat, fish, shellfish and eggs.
 Just as in the U.S., you can get sick from undercooked, raw and contaminated foods and beverages.

-Tip #5: Always Err On the Side of Caution
+Tip #5: Err On the Side of Caution

 Tip #6: Watch Out for All Water Sources

 - If you have to ask, don’t drink it.
 A common question travelers ask when abroad: "Is the water safe?"
-The U.S. Food and Drug Administration recommends avoiding tap water, including cocktails, ice and water to brush your teeth.
-Undrinkable tap water can be contaminated with amoebas, parasites and viruses including hepatitis.
+The Centers for Disease Control and Prevention (CDC) recommends avoiding tap water in countries where tap water may be contaminated.
+This includes cocktails, ice and water to brush your teeth.
+Tap water can be contaminated with amoebas, parasites and viruses including hepatitis.

 - Choose drinks in manufacturer-sealed containers.
 For example, bottled or canned beverages and pasteurized dairy products.